• Store and handle power operated blocks correctly.

 button, pull cord, remote etc.

-substances, eg acids or chemicals, or subjected to extremes of
+with hazardous substances, eg acids or chemicals, or subjected to

 Never return damaged blocks to storage.
 They should be dry,

 clean and protected from corrosion.

 temporary applications, store them on a purpose made rack or suspended

 from their top suspension fitting.
 Trailing cables, pendants etc may be

 removed, identified and stored separately to prevent loss or damage